openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization Code Flow

-(1) The Wallet uses the Credential Issuer's metadata (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth 2.0 Authorization Server the Credential Issuer relies on.
+(1) The Wallet uses the Credential Issuer's metadata as described in (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth 2.0 Authorization Server the Credential Issuer relies on.
 Note in this example, the Credential Issuer also provides the OAuth 2.0 Authorization Server.
 This specification enables deployments where the Credential Issuer API and the Authorization Server are different services, perhaps even provided by different entities.

 (2) The Wallet sends an Authorization Request to the Authorization Endpoint.
 The Authorization Endpoint processes the Authorization Request, which typically includes user authentication and gathering of user consent.

 (3) The Authorization Endpoint returns an Authorization Response with the Authorization Code upon successfully processing the Authorization Request.

-Note: steps (2) and (3) happen in the frontchannel, by redirecting the End-User via the User Agent.
+Note: Steps (2) and (3) happen in the front channel, by redirecting the End-User via the User Agent.
 Those steps are defined in (#authorization_endpoint).

 (4) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in step (3).
 The Token Endpoint returns an Access Token in the Token Response upon successfully validating Authorization Code.
-This step happens in the backchannel using server to server communication.
+This step happens in the backchannel using server-to-server communication.
 This step is defined in (#token_endpoint).

-(5) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the the issued VC shall be bound to.
-Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
+(5) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the issued VC shall be bound to.
+Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it can issue a Credential right away.
 This step is defined in (#credential-endpoint).

-If the Credential Issuer requires more time to issue a Credential, the Credential Issuer MAY return an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).
+If the Credential Issuer requires more time to issue a Credential, the Credential Issuer MAY return a `transaction_id` to the Wallet with information about when the Wallet can start sending a Deferred Credential Request to obtain an issued Credential, as defined in (#deferred-credential-issuance).

 If the Credential Issuer wants to issue multiple Credentials in one response, the Credential Issuer MAY support the Batch Credential Endpoint and the Wallet MAY send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).

 With grant type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.

-Note: this flow is based on OAuth 2.0 and the Authorization Code Grant type, but this specification can be used with other OAuth 2.0 grant types as well.
+Note: This flow is based on OAuth 2.0 and the Authorization Code Grant type, but this specification can be used with other OAuth 2.0 grant types as well.

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}